-The goal of the initiative is to facilitate the establishment and operation of screening at off-airport sites in order to help the industry meet the ICAO’s policy of implementing security checks for all airfreight shipments by June 30, 2021.
+The goal of the initiative is to facilitate the establishment and operation of screening at off-airport sites, in order to help the industry meet ICAO’s policy of implementing security checks for all airfreight shipments by June 30, 2021.

 These locations will ease pressure to screen airfreight at Hong Kong International Airport’s busy cargo terminals as volumes there continue to grow in the coming years.